Bruce Boudreau: Hockey-related endeavours

 At the start of his professional career, while a member of the Johnstown Jets of the NAHL, Boudreau appeared as an extra in the 1977 hockey film Slap Shot; his apartment at the time was used in the film for Paul Newman's character, coach of the fictional Charlestown Chiefs.

 Boudreau is the owner of two junior ice hockey teams, Minnesota Blue Ox and Hershey Cubs, in the United States Premier Hockey League.

-He joined the NHL Network as an analyst when he is not coaching.
+He has joined the NHL Network as an analyst when he is not coaching.

 Personal life

-Boudreau is married to Crystal, with whom he has four children; three sons and one daughter.
+Boudreau is married to Crystal, with whom he has one son.
+He has three other children; two sons and a daughter from his first marriage.
 In 1982 Boudreau started the Golden Horseshoe Hockey School, a youth summer hockey camp operating out of St. Catharines, Ontario, which he continues to coach with in the off-seasons.

 Boudreau has been a supporter of the Toronto Maple Leafs since childhood, and admits that he still cheers for the club when the team does not face off against a squad that he is actively coaching, and watches Maple Leafs games on television when he is able to.

-Boudreau is known for his talkative personality, earning him the nickname "Gabby."
+Boudreau is known for his talkative personality, earning him the nickname "Gabby".
 In 2009, he released his memoir, Gabby: Confessions of a Hockey Lifer.

+Boudreau's son, Ben, was named Head Coach of the OHL's Niagara IceDogs in November 2023 after 4 seasons coaching in the ECHL.